moj-analytical-services/splink/docs/topic_guides/evaluation/edge_metrics.md

     **“Predicts cancer with 100% Precision”** - is true of a “model” that correctly identifies one known cancer patient, but misdiagnoses everyone else as cancer-free.

-    **“AI judge’s verdicts have Recall of 100%”** - is true for a power-mad AI judge that declares everyone guilty, which would be stoically described by civil servants as “sub-optimal”.
+    **“AI judge’s verdicts have Recall of 100%”** - is true for a power-mad AI judge that declares everyone guilty, regardless of any evidence to the contrary.

 ## Composite Metrics for Linkage